opengauss-mirror/docs/content/en/docs/Technicalwhitepaper/core-database-technologies.md

 Weak passwords are easy to crack.
 The definition of weak passwords may vary with users or user groups.
 Users can define their own weak passwords.

 The  **password\_policy**  parameter specifies whether to enable the password strength verification mechanism.
 The default value is  **1**, indicating that the password strength verification mechanism is enabled.

+### Data Encryption and Storage<a name="section13800339194113"></a>

+Imported data is encrypted before stored.

+This feature provides data encryption and decryption APIs for users and uses encryption functions to encrypt sensitive information columns identified by users, so that data can be stored in tables after being encrypted.

+If you need to encrypt the entire table, you need to write an encryption function for each column.
+Different attribute columns can use different input parameters.

+If a user with the required permission wants to view specific data, the user can decrypt required columns using the decryption function API.

+### Full Encryption<a name="section472583517127"></a>

+An encrypted database aims to protect privacy throughout the data lifecycle.
+In this way, data is always in ciphertext during transmission, computing, and storage regardless of the service scenario and environment.
+After the data owner encrypts data on the client and sends the encrypted data to the server, an attacker cannot obtain valuable information even if the attacker steals user data by exploiting system vulnerabilities.
+In this way, data privacy is protected.

 ## AI Capabilities